DOWNLOAD THE APP

 On a low-carb keto diet (<20 grams of net carbs per day), it’s better to choose berries over other fruits.
 Even a moderately low-carb diet (20-50 grams per day) includes no more than one to two servings of fruits per day.
 You can eat two or three fruits a day on a liberal low-carb diet (50-100 grams per day).

-Carbohydrates are lower in vegetables that grow above ground than in root vegetables.
+Carbohydrates are lower in vegetables that grow above ground and higher in root vegetables.
 Vegetables are also high in essential nutrients, vitamins, and antioxidants.

 As a result, they are beneficial in treating various diseases, including hypertension.
 Tomatoes, capsicum, green leafy vegetables, cauliflowers, and other veggies are some of the best to eat.